 Overview of Cephalexin

-Cephalexin is a commonly prescribed antibiotic medication that belongs to the class of drugs known as cephalosporins.
-It is used to treat various bacterial infections in the body, including respiratory tract infections, skin infections, urinary tract infections, and bone infections.
+Cephalexin is a widely used antibiotic medication that belongs to the cephalosporin class of drugs.
+It is primarily used to treat various bacterial infections in the body, including respiratory tract infections, skin infections, urinary tract infections, and bone infections.

 - Respiratory tract infections such as bronchitis and pneumonia